AVK ball check valves, swing check valves, slanted seat check valves

 In general, ball check valves are simple and cost-effective.
 Their compact design and lack of external parts make them both affordable and highly reliable.
 However, they do not have an open/close indicator, which can be a disadvantage in certain applications.

-Due to their clear bore design, ball check valves are often used in wastewater applications.
-The full and smooth bore ensures full flow, preventing solid deposits from forming on the bottem of the valve.
-In addition, the self-cleaning mechanism of the rotating ball eliminates the risk of impurities adhering to the ball.
+Due to their smooth bore design, ball check valves are often used in wastewater applications.
+The full and smooth bore ensures full flow, preventing solid deposits from forming on the bottom of the valve.
+In addition, the self-cleaning mechanism of the rotating ball eliminates the risk of impurities getting stuck to the ball.

 For more information, visit our page about ball check valves.